 Confidently held misinformation exists in every organization and individual.
 It is a contributing factor to adverse events.
 In this case, Amplifire remediated all instances of CHM.

 Amplifire probes the accuracy of a learner’s knowledge and the confidence with which it is held.
 Confidence leads to action, and action to outcomes.
 When people know they don’t know the correct action, they do nothing.
 When they are uncertain, they hesitate.
 When they are confident, they act.
-High-quality outcomes result when clinicians are both confident and correct in their knowledge.
+High-quality outcomes result when employee are both confident and correct in their knowledge.

 Amplifire can identify knowledge variation.
 Discovering variation among learners is something that no instructor or traditional learning method could detect and correct.
 With Amplifire, everyone moves to mastery and stays there.